28left/descriptive_set_theory/large_cardinals.md

 Suppose $x \in V_\kappa$ and $f:x \to V_\kappa$ is a function.
 Then $f[x] \subseteq V_\kappa$, and by {prf:ref}`prop-inaccessible-cardinality`, $|f[x]| \leq |x| < \kappa$.
 Applying the other direction of {prf:ref}`prop-inaccessible-cardinality` to $f[x]$, we obtain $f[x] \in V_\kappa$, as desired.
 ```

-Suppose an inaccessible cardinal exists, and let $\kappa$ be the least inaccessible.
+Suppose an inaccessible cardinal exists, and let ${}\kappa$ be the least inaccessible.
 It is not hard to verify that

 $$